'Please Help Me.' What People In China Are Saying About The Outbreak On Social Media

 She directed her comments at state newspaper People's Daily and a few local newspapers.
 Her post received over 4,600 comments and has been shared over 26,000 times.
 Some locals who said they were healthy offered to shelter the children.

 Weibo user 星黛露是兔子达菲才是熊 is from a neighboring city east of Wuhan.
 She posted that her 76-year-old grandfather developed a fever after taking care of her grandmother, who was confirmed as carrying the virus.
-But no hospital, she wrote, would take him due to lack of beds.
+But no hospital, she wrote, would take him because of a lack of beds.

-Scott Allis, an English teacher in Wuhan, posted videos to Facebook of a hospital hallway jampacked with masked patients seeking care.
+Scott Allis, who teaches English in Wuhan, posted videos to Facebook of a hospital hallway jampacked with masked patients seeking care.
 "Wuhan's hospitals are overflowing," he wrote in his post.
-The city of Wuhan plans to build a hospital for coronavirus patients in 6 days to help alleviate the overcrowding, Chinese state media announced Thursday.
+The city of Wuhan plans to build a hospital for coronavirus patients in six days to help alleviate the overcrowding, Chinese state media announced Thursday.

 In an interview with NPR, Allis also talked about shortages of essential items.
 "We're running out of hospital supplies ... the supermarkets are out of food," he says.
 His friend bought a head of cabbage for at least five times the normal cost.
 The pharmacy he went to this week is out of hand sanitizer and face masks.